42 Pages Posted: 13 Sep 2007 Last revised: 7 Oct 2014

 Corporate Lobbying and Firm Performance

 University of Colorado at Boulder; University of Zurich

 David C. Parsley

 Wake Forest University

 Corporate lobbying activities are designed to influence legislators, regulators, and courts, presumably to encourage favorable policies and/or outcomes.
 In dollar terms, corporate lobbying expenditures are typically one or even two orders of magnitude larger than spending by Political Action Committees (PAC), and unlike PAC donations, lobbying amounts are direct corporate expenditures.
-We use data made available by the Lobbying Disclosure Act of 1995, this study examines corporate lobbying activities from a financial perspective.
+We use data made available by the Lobbying Disclosure Act of 1995, to examine this more pervasive form of corporate political activity.
 We find that on average, lobbying is positively related to accounting and market measures of financial performance.
 These results are robust across a number of empirical specifications.
 We also report market performance evidence using a portfolio approach.
 We find that portfolios of firms with the highest lobbying intensities significantly outperform their benchmarks in the three years following portfolio formation.

 Keywords: Corporate Lobbying, political strategy, market returns, portfolio

 JEL Classification: G3, G14, G18, G38, D22working papers series

 Date posted: September 13, 2007 ; Last revised: August 9, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.